Our people

 Associate

 Judy Whiteman provides the Centre with specialist advice for capacity development programmes.
-A facilitator, mentor, executive coach and consultant in both the commercial and not-for-profit sectors, Judy is passionate about helping people achieve success for themselves, their people, and their organisations.
+A facilitator, mentor and consultant in both the commercial and for-purpose sectors, Judy is passionate about helping people achieve success for themselves, their people, and their organisations.

 Judy has many years’ experience in senior management and executive positions in the global financial services industry, both in New Zealand and abroad.
-She has also been involved for over 30 years in the not-for-profit sector in several countries as a volunteer, board member and consultant.
+She has also been involved for over 30 years in the for-purpose sector in several countries as a volunteer, board member and consultant.
 Judy has been a director (executive and non-executive) on various boards.
-Her governance experiences are deep, diverse and over many years.
-She is currently an Independent Director with the Bank of India (New Zealand) Ltd, Trustee of the New Zealand Housing Foundation, the Debt Relief Foundation, Whanau Mercy Ministries and a Director of Carmel College Auckland Ltd. Previous roles include Presbyterian Support Northern (Independent Trustee, Deputy Chair, Chair of Investment Committee) and Te Waipuna Puawai (Independent Director, Chair).
+Her governance experiences over many years are deep and diverse.
+She is currently a Trustee of the New Zealand Housing Foundation, Whanau Mercy Ministries and Chair & Director of Carmel College Auckland Ltd. Judy is a Chartered Member of the NZ IOD and a Fellow of the AICD.

 -